-CEO Anthony Phillip of Pure Source Labs
+CEO Anthony Phillips of Pure Source Labs

 As you may already know, CBD oil can be vaped but maybe you don’t know enough about CBD and the variations to make an informed decision as to whether it is right for you and if so what type is the better option for you.
-Our very own Big Bud sat down for an Interview with Anthony Philips, the CEO of Pure Source Labs, where all these questions are answered.
+Our very own Big Bud sat down for an Interview with Anthony Phillips, the CEO of Pure Source Labs, where all these questions are answered.

 Continue to read the transcript of the Interview below with Anthony Philips, a well known expert on CBD.

 Or if you prefer you can watch the complete interview on our You Tube channel. ( Make sure you give as a thumbs up and share with your friends!)